← Back to Joy Hub

 Teresa Torres

-How to make customer discovery a regular habit, not a one-time project.
-Introduces the Opportunity Solution Tree — a practical tool for connecting user insights to product decisions.
+How to make customer discovery a regular weekly habit, not a one-time project.
+Introduces the Opportunity Solution Tree — a practical visual tool for connecting user insights to product decisions without jumping straight to building.

 📊 Product-Led